MadMatt34/ha-monitoring/README.md

 [🇫🇷 README en FRANÇAIS 🇫🇷](https://github.com/MadMatt34/ha-monitoring/blob/main/README.fr.md)

 **HA Monitoring** is a custom integration for Home Assistant designed to monitor system health and components in real time.
-It centralizes system information and tracks issues across add-ons, integrations, automations, scripts, unavailable entities, offline devices, pending updates, active repairs, and backup statuses.
+It centralizes system information and tracks issues across applications, integrations, automations, scripts, unavailable entities, offline devices, pending updates, active repairs, and backup statuses.

 > [!IMPORTANT]
 > This integration is not intended to automatically fix errors, but rather to centralize information that is often hidden or hard to find.
 You can then build custom automations based on these metrics.